 7. The-Dream – Terius Nash: 1977

-After three acclaimed albums established The-Dream as the grandest album-focused R&B artist since Prince, but failed to result in glorious commercial success, in late August 2011, The-Dream released for free this work under his birth name, and with his birth year as the title.
-Seen as a stop-gap while work on what would become IV Play progressed, the record went unheralded, even after Def Jam released it commercially at the end of 2012.
-But despite The-Dream sounding sombre as he dwells on failed love, Terius Nash: 1977 is a roundly accomplished work.
-The first five songs are especially strong, from the irony and wordplay of ‘Wake Me When It’s Over’ to the free-form crooning at the end ‘Ghetto’.
-And amid bright synths as he defiantly elaborates his feelings upon the wedding of a former lover, ‘Wedding Crasher’ stands – next to ‘Yamaha’ and ‘Cry’ – as one of The-Dream’s defining moments of the 2010s.
+After three acclaimed albums established The-Dream as the most grandiloquent R&B artist since Prince, but failed to result in glorious commercial success, in late August 2011 he released this tape for free, under his birth name, with his birth year as the title.
+Seen as a stopgap while work on what would become IV Play haltingly progressed, the record went largely unheralded, even after Def Jam released it commercially at the end of 2012.
+Yet this is both a minor record and roundly accomplished, The-Dream certainly sombre but intimate and exposed.
+Its first five songs are especially alluring, from the ironic wordplay of ‘Wake Me When It’s Over’ to the free-form crooning at the end of ‘Ghetto’.
+And amid bright synths as he defiantly and drunkenly elaborates his feelings upon the wedding of a former lover, ‘Wedding Crasher’ still stands as perhaps The-Dream’s defining moment of the 2010s.

 6. A$AP Rocky – Live.Love.A$AP